LuLing06/I-Scene-project/README.md

 - **Model Flexibility:** A pre-trained 3D instance generator can be directly reprogrammed as a scene-level spatial learner, without scene-level annotations.
 - **Transferable Spatial Prior:** The reprogrammed model's spatial prior provides a rich learning signal for inferring proximity, support, and symmetry from purely geometric cues.
 - **Data Independence:** The model learns spatial knowledge on non-semantic scenes from randomly composed objects, removing dependency on annotated data.
-- **Strong Generalization:** It allows for easy generalization to unseen layouts and various spatial relations, surpassing SOTA methods trained on annotated scenes.
+- **Strong Generalizability:** It allows for easy generalization to unseen layouts and various spatial relations, surpassing SOTA methods trained on annotated scenes.

 ## ⏩ Updates